As the sun cascades behind the distant mountains, it creates a beautiful array of orange, peach, and pink.

-The first is Dereflection, which is aimed at helping clients focus attention from problems and complaints to something positive.
+The first technique is dereflection, which is aimed at helping clients focus attention away from problems and complaints and toward something positive.
 It is based on the concept of self-distancing and self-transcendence.

-Practically speaking, it involves asking questions like “What would your life be like without X problem?”
-“If everything went perfectly in your life, what would that look like?” or “Is there anything in your life you would die for?”
+Practically speaking, it involves asking questions like “What would your life be like without X problem?”; “If everything went perfectly in your life, what would that look like?”; and “Is there anything in your life you would die for?”

 The basis of this technique is that humor and ridicule can be useful when fear is paralyzing.
 Fear is removed when action/intention focuses on what is feared the most.
 For example, if a person struggles with a fear of rejection, they would purposely put themselves in positions where they would be rejected or told “no.”

-An apt illustration is in a Harry Potter movie, where young students had to face their worst nightmares.
-To conquer their fear, they had to turn the terrifying thought to something laughable, such as a big spider on rollerblades, thereby ridiculing and overcoming the paralyzing fear.
+An apt illustration is in Harry Potter and the Prisoner of Azkaban (Rowling, 1999), where young students had to face their worst fears.
+To conquer their fear, they had to turn the terrifying thought into something laughable, such as a big spider on roller skates, thereby ridiculing and overcoming the paralyzing fear.

-It is different from Socratic questioning that is often used in Cognitive Behavioral Therapy (CBT).
+It is different from Socratic questioning, which is often used in CBT.
 Socratic questioning breaks down anxious or negative thoughts, while Socratic dialogue is used to find meaning within a conversation.
 It allows the client to realize they already have the answers to their purpose, meaning, and freedom.